Do you love films, photography or acting on screen?

 - learning how to use their mobile phone camera and gimbal.

-Our mentors, Rose, Lisa and Jillian, are passionate about teaching and have decades of industry knowledge and experience between them.
+Our mentors are passionate about teaching and have decades of industry knowledge and experience.
 They will tailor your mentorship to suit you and your own way of learning.
-(Read about them below.)

 Wide Angle is a non-registered NDIS provider - you can access the mentorship program if you are Plan Managed or Self Managed.
 Your Local Area Coordinator (LAC) or Plan Manager can help you check if you are eligible for the Mentorship program.
 Our Mentorships comply with the NDIS Price Guide 2020-2021 under Capacity Building supports.
 Wide Angle Tasmania complies with all the principles and responsibilities of the NDIS Code of Conduct.
 We have an easy and accessible Complaints Management process through our NDIS Officer, Rose Schramm.
 Participants can also make a complaint through the NDIS HERE.

-Rose Schramm is a highly respected Tasmanian filmmaker, with years of experience both on set and as an editor, producer and writer.
-She is an accredited TAFE teacher and youth worker and has taught the art of filmmaking and editing to students around Tasmania for over a decade.
-Rose has been involved in the production of many successful Tasmanian films, series and documentaries.
-Her work has been screened on ABC2, online and in festivals around the world.
+Rose Schramm is a highly respected Tasmanian filmmaker.
+She is an accredited TAFE teacher and youth worker and has taught the art of filmmaking and editing to students around Tasmania.
+Rose has been involved in the production of many successful Tasmanian films, series and documentaries and her work has been screened around the world.

-Jillian Mundy is an award winning professional Australian photographer and emerging filmmaker with decades of experience working with both community and government organisations, including over 15 years with the Koori Mail National Indigenous Newspaper.
-She is a Tasmanian Palawa woman whose work as a freelance photographer has taken her around the country, amassing an extensive portfolio of published work - from famous dignitaries and landscapes to local festivals and art.
-She is always up for new and challenging opportunities and hopes that her work as a mentor will have a positive influence.
+Jillian Mundy is an award winning professional Australian photographer and emerging filmmaker with decades of experience, including over 15 years with the Koori Mail National Indigenous Newspaper.
+She is a Tasmanian Palawa woman whose photography work has taken her around the country.
+Jillian is always up for new opportunities and hopes her work as a mentor will have a positive influence.

 You can access lots of our other programs too, even without NDIS funding.
 Check out our website for all the current opportunities.